VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/cli/run.md

 ### With `--order`
 - Notebooks run in alphabetical order regardless of command-line order
-- Useful with wildcards: `nbutils run *.ipynb --order`
+- Useful with wildcards: `nbctl run *.ipynb --order`

 ### With `--timeout`
 - Each cell must complete within the specified seconds